makersacademy/chitter-challenge/README.md

 Author
 -------
-Created by Rebecca Appleyard 16/08/15
+Created on 16/08/15 by Rebecca Appleyard